Poor posture is a powerful “activator and perpetuator” of myofascial trigger points

 This can be observed in the “round-shouldered, chin- poking, slumped posture,” which also compromises normal breathing.
 In such cases, pain is often reported in the neck, shoulder, chest, and thoracic spine (these areas are often restricted).

 An oblique cross can be drawn through the glenohumeral joint, indicating the functional “crossover” changes in muscular relationships.
 The main muscles in the upper cross pattern affected are shown in the illustration below.

 Lower Crossed Pattern Syndrome

-This can be observed in the “sway-back” posture, with weak abdominals and gluteals and overtight erector spinae, quadratus lumborum, TFL, piriformis, and psoas major (see Figure 3.4).
+This can be observed in the “sway-back” posture, with weak abdominals and gluteals and overtight erector spinae, quadratus lumborum, TFL, piriformis, and psoas major (see below).

 Habitual Activity, Hobbies, and Sports

 Similarly, it is important to ask the client if they perform any repetitive or habitual activities apart from at work.